kabrap/hugo-personal-site/content/more/index.md

 - Enjoy listening to indie/pop music and making *amateur* cinematic videos
 - Love watching Purdue basketball and the NBA (Deeetroit Pistons and Boston Celtics)
+- Find me giving tours and info sessions to prospective Purdue CS students at Lawson!
 <!-- - Have four tattoos and plan on getting more this summer!  -->